datascienceproject2019-codescoop/codescoop-models/README.md

 This repository contains the scripts and files used to download and run our models for our data science project.

+NOTE: some scripts might not work as they should.
+Please tell me (Teemu) about it.

 **Table of Contents**

 <!-- toc -->